EFFALO/domekit/README.md

 # Domekit

-Domekit is a library and application for generating deodesic solids using JavaScript and Canvas.
+Domekit is a library and application for generating geodesic solids using JavaScript and Canvas.
 It will be the basis of the [domekit.cc dome generator](http://domekit.cc/generator/).

 # Usage